-- 14. On 4 March 2024, the Appellant filed a Statement of Appeal with the Court of Arbitration for Sport (the "CAS") against the Respondent with respect to the Appealed Decision, in accordance with Articles R47 and R48 of the CAS Code of Sports-related Arbitration (the "CAS Code).
-In his Statement of Appeal, the Appellant requested the appointment of a sole arbitrator, the disclosure of certain documents and the suspension of the deadline to file his Appeal Brief, pending the decision on his request for disclosure of documents. - 15.
+- 14. On 4 March 2024, the Appellant filed a Statement of Appeal with the Court of Arbitration for Sport (the "CAS") against the Respondent with respect to the Appealed Decision in accordance with Articles R47 and R48 of the CAS Code of Sports-related Arbitration.
+The Appellant requested to submit this matter to a sole arbitrator. - 15.
 On 11 March 2024, the CAS Court Office, inter alia, requested the Appellant to provide an English translation of the LFF Statutes. - 16.
-On 4 April 2024, the Respondent informed that it agreed to the Appellant's request to suspend the time limit to file his Appeal Brief. - 17.
-On 5 April 2024, the CAS Court Office informed that the Appellant's time limit to file his Appeal Brief would remain suspended. - 18.
-On 6 May 2024, the CAS Court Office informed the Parties that the Appellant's deadline to submit his Appeal Brief would resume with immediate effect. - 19.
-On 7 May 2024, the CAS Court Office, inter alia, invited the Respondent to present its position on the Appellant's request for stay of the Appealed Decision. - 20.
-On 13 May 2024, the Respondent informed the CAS Court Office that it agreed to the appointment of a sole arbitrator in the present matter.
-The Respondent also submitted several documents in the context of the Appellant's request on document production. - 21.
-On 14 May 2024, the CAS Court Office invited the Appellant to inform whether his request for the production of documents had been satisfied.
+On 28 March 2024, the CAS Court Office, inter alia, invited the Respondent to present its position on the Appellant's request for stay of the Appealed Decision.
+Additionally, the CAS Court Office invited the Respondent to comment on the Appellant's requests for (i) the suspension of the deadline to file the Appeal Brief and (ii) the production of documents, and on the number of arbitrators to be appointed to resolve the dispute and the language of the proceedings.
+Furthermore, the CAS Court Office also informed that the deadline for the Appellant to file his Appeal Brief had been suspended on 4 March 2024 and would remain suspended.